sapikuda/28idea/README.md

 # 28idea for 28idea.com

 28idea founded by 28 participants from Kizuna Group E Project 2013.
 We tells stories about disaster preparedness and response, volunteer activities, and friendship.
 28 comes from the number of our members and IDEA means Information Disaster Education from Indonesia.
-This static website created as *momento* of Kizuna Group E Project 2013.
+This static website created as *memento* of Kizuna Group E Project 2013.

 The website can be accessed on [http://28idea.com](http://28idea.com).